PlasmaPy/PlasmaPy/docs/contributing/getting_ready.rst

       conda activate plasmapy-dev

-   This command will need to be run every time you open a terminal, or can be added to the appropriate configuration file (i.e., :file:`.bashrc` for bash or :file:`.zshrc` for zsh).
+   The ``conda activate`` command will need to be run every time you open a terminal, or can be added to the appropriate configuration file (i.e., :file:`.bashrc` for bash or :file:`.zshrc` for zsh).

 Installing your clone of PlasmaPy
 =================================

+This section covers how to make an `editable installation`_ of your clone of PlasmaPy.
+Making the PlasmaPy installation *editable* means that if you modify the source code, then those changes will be included when you :py:`import plasmapy`.

+that the source code can be modified and those changes will be included in when you import

+Having the installation be editable means that if you re-open Python

+the development version of PlasmaPy.

 ..
 Use one of the following commands in the :file:`PlasmaPy/` directory to perform an editable (``-e``) installation of PlasmaPy, along with